delighteee/business-design-skill/README.md

 ### Option 1 — Claude Projects (Recommended)
 1. Open [claude.ai](https://claude.ai) and create a new **Project**
 2. In Project settings, paste the contents of `SKILL.md` into the **Custom Instructions** field
-3. Start a conversation — Claude will apply the business design context automatically
+3. Upload the `references/` files as project knowledge
-4. Want the full framework reference library?
-DM me on LinkedIn for access
+4. Start a conversation — Claude will apply the business design context automatically

 ### Option 2 — Cowork (Desktop App)
 1. Place the entire `business-design-skill/` folder inside your Cowork skills directory